Hats-Protocol/hats-anchor-app/libs/hooks/README.md

 - `useProposalDetails` - fetches details about a specific proposal from Snapshot
 - `useSafeDetails` - fetches details about a specific Safe from the Safe API
 - `useSearchResults` - processes a search query and prepares the results for displaying in the [Command Palette](../../apps/frontend/components/CommandPalette.tsx)
-- `useToast` - wrapper around Chakra's default `useToast` hook.
+- `useToast` - wrapper around Shadcn's default `useToast` hook.
 Leverages the custom [Toast](./src/components/Toast.tsx) component also.
 - `useWaitForSubgraph` - waits for a subgraph to be indexed before attempting to refresh data

 ### Landing Data Hooks